Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of multilinear operators (Gerstenhaber algebra)

 The bigraded vector space $M(V)$, taken together with $\symgerst$ or $\skewgerst$, forms a non-associative graded algebra.
 The following proposition gives an explicit expression for the associator: \begin{proposition} Given any three multilinear operators $\mu_\ell,\mu_m,\mu_n \in M(V)$ the corresponding associators, with respect to $\symgerst$ and $\skewgerst$ respectively, results

 where the latter sign prefactor is given by:

 \end{proposition} \begin{proof} A complete proof of these statements can be obtained employing the combinatorial properties of the unshuffles.
 We refer to appendix \ref{Section:AppendixProofPreLie} for a complete argument.
-We only observe here that the second claim follows from the first since, for any $\mu_i= \Dec(\nu_i)$ one has
+We only observe here that the second claim follows from the first since, from the equality $\Dec(\mu_a\ca\mu_b) = \Dec(\mu_a)\cs \Dec(\mu_b)$, one has